adapter-hub/adapters/docs/training.md

 # Adapter Training

 This section describes some examples of training adapter methods for different scenarios.
 We focus on integrating adapter methods into existing training scripts for Transformer models.
-All presented scripts are only slightly modified from the original [examples from HuggingFace Transformers](https://github.com/huggingface/transformers/tree/main/examples/pytorch#examples).
+All presented scripts are only slightly modified from the original [examples from Hugging Face Transformers](https://github.com/huggingface/transformers/tree/main/examples/pytorch#examples).
 To run the scripts, make sure you have the latest version of the repository and have installed some additional requirements:

 ```